How to reduce CPU load in Live

 Enable Multicore/Multiprocessor support in Live's Preferences → CPU.
 Conversely if you are on Windows, using an i7 chip and find that enabling Multicore/Multiprocessor support causes dropouts or glitches, your computer may be throttling the CPU.
 Check this article to disable CPU throttling.

-Follow these optional suggestions to optimise the CPU handling of your devices and plug-ins:
+Follow these optional suggestions to optimize the CPU handling of your devices and plug-ins:

 Freeze tracks containing CPU-intensive devices.
 To freeze a track, right-click it and choose "Freeze Track".
 It can then be flattened afterwards to an audio file if necessary.